Cortain: Arthurian cycle

-The Prose Tristan (1230–1235, expanded in 1240) states that Ogier inherited the sword of the Arthurian knight Tristan (Tristram), shortening it and thus called it Cortaine.
 The English monarchy also laid claim to owning "Tristram's sword", and this according to Roger Sherman Loomis was the "Curtana" ("short") used in the coronation of the British monarch.
 Loomis also argues that Curtana's origins as Tristram's sword was known to the author of this passage in Prose Tristan, but the tradition was forgotten in England.
+The English royal Curtana had been once been jagged at its broken tip, and in the Tristan/Tristram romances, the hero's sword broke off, with its tip lodged in Morholt's head.